 Amend the 1st paragraph as follows:

-The basic form of this battery uses a lead dioxide positive plate and a lead immersed in an electrolyte of dilute sulphuric acid.
+The basic form of this battery uses a lead dioxide positive plate and a pure lead negative plate immersed in an electrolyte of dilute sulphuric acid.
 These were originally wet or flooded cells.
 However in recent years various forms of “sealed” cell batteries have become available and are quite common in aids to navigation applications.

 Page 144 – 7.3.2 Primary Cells – Sea-water Cells